Attention-Based Sampler for Diffusion Language Models

 \subsection{Inference Speed Comparison}

-We evaluate the trade-off between generation throughput and task accuracy by benchmarking various decoding algorithms using Fast-dLLM v2 model on GSM8K.
-Throughput is measured in tokens per second (TPS).
+Using the Fast-dLLM v2 model on GSM8K, we evaluate the trade-off between generation throughput (measured in tokens per second (TPS)) and task accuracy of various parallel sampling algorithms (\dllma, Fast-dLLM, and KLASS).
+For \dllma, we vary the threshold $\tau$ to $0.9, 0.8$ and $0.7$; for Fast-dLLM, we vary the confidence threshold to $0.9, 0.8$ and $0.7$. for KLASS, we vary the KL-divergence thresholds to $0.001$ and $0.01$.

-(i) For \dllma, the probability threshold is set to $0.9, 0.8$ and $0.7$ to dynamically determine the attention threshold. (ii) For Fast-dLLM, the confidence thresholds are set to $0.9, 0.8$ and $0.7$. (iii) For KLASS, the KL-divergence thresholds are set to $0.001$ and $0.01$. \cref{subfig:accuracy_tps_comparision} shows the comparison of throughput accuracy trade-off curves of different parallel decoding methods mentioned above.
+\cref{fig:accuracy_tps_comparison} shows the comparison of throughput-accuracy curves.
+For comparison, we also show the result of top-confidence sampling.
 As can be seen, \dllma\ consistently shows a better Pareto front compared to the baselines.
-While top-confidence decoding achieves an accuracy of $82.7\%$ with a throughput of $35$ TPS, the Fast-dLLM sampler provides a $2.69\times$ speedup ($95$ TPS) but at a slight drop in accuracy ($82.1$).
+While top-confidence sampling achieves an accuracy of $82.7\%$ with a throughput of $35$ TPS, the Fast-dLLM sampler provides a $2.69\times$ speedup ($95$ TPS) but at a slight drop in accuracy ($82.1$).
 In contrast, at the same throughput of $95$ TPS, \dllma\ achieves a significantly higher accuracy of $84.2\%$.
 Furthermore, \dllma\ can be configured for even higher efficiency, reaching $107$ TPS ($3.06\times$ acceleration) while maintaining $82.6\%$ accuracy, effectively matching the precision of the confidence-based baseline at triple the speed.
 While the KLASS sampler reaches a competitive accuracy of $83.2\%$, its throughput is limited to $51$ TPS, making it substantially less efficient than our proposed method.
 These results demonstrate that \dllma\ effectively bridges the gap between high-quality reasoning and high-throughput inference.